centreon/centreon-archived/doc/release_notes/centreon24.rst

 ============

-This new page enables users to make their own views with various widgets and they are able to share their personalised views with their colleagues!
+This new page enables users to make their own views with various widgets and they are able to share their custom views with their colleagues!

-See the :ref:`user guide <widgets_user_guide>` to learn more about this great feature.
+See the :ref:`user guide <widgets_user_guide>` to learn more about this feature.

 Support for multiple LDAP servers
 =================================

+The LDAP authentication system is much more robust than before.
+Indeed, it is now possible to have :ref:`multiple LDAP configurations <ldap>` on top of the failover system.
+The LDAP import form will let you choose the LDAP server to import from.

+Make sure that all your LDAP parameters are correctly imported after an upgrade.

 New *autologin* mechanism
 =========================